arindas/tfug-ml-mq-infer/README.md

 >farm in both the control and active areas to keep track of the health of the
 >plants.
 The drones take photographs of the plants in the farm at regular
 >distances to cover the entire farm.
 The trajectory of the drones are
->preprogrammed in such way that each drones always take photographs at the same
+>preprogrammed in such way that each drones always take photographs at some
->position (marked by GPS) and each photograph contains a maximum of 20 leaves.
+>specific positions (marked by GPS) and each photograph contains a maximum of
->The drones take photographs at regular time intervals.
+>20 leaves.
+The drones take photographs at regular time intervals (e.g daily)
 >
 >(The plants are in a green house.
 They don't move around a lot due to absence
 >of wind)